CygnusBorjigin/test_flask_todo/docs/usermanagment.md

 # UserManagagement Class

 The user management class is in the Main.py in the user_management folder.
+A UserManagement object will be able to add users to the database and list all the users.

 ## Imports